 Because the modified GNI aggregate is a better approximation of the size of the Irish economy, it is an important indicator for fiscal purposes, especially for 'ratio analysis' where it provides significant added value.
 For example, the Department of Finance has frequently highlighted the shortcomings of the debt-to-GDP ratio as a measure of the debt burden.
 Now that the modified measure is available, the Department of Finance supplements the Government's European budgetary requirements with debt-to-GNI\ figures.
 Similarly, in this report, R&D expenditures as a percentage of GNI\ are calculated to see the trend over time and to provide a more reliable benchmark against other countries.
 This is in addition to the calculations as a percentage of GDP and GNP.

-In 2018, GNI\ was approximately 61% of GDP in Ireland.
+In 2019, GNI\ was approximately 59% of GDP in Ireland and is expected to be approximately 55% in 2020.